pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

 to extend the model to accommodate that as a new, atomic _move-to-queue_ operation (although it comes at a price, as we will see)

-This new operation requires that _all_ queues of a given pipeline have to be hosted in the same mongodb collection; so, our item envelope grows to contain an extra field, `q`.
-Then, all operations are augmented to use this new field:
+The easiest way to implement this operation is to require that _all_ queues of a given pipeline are to be hosted in the same mongodb collection; then, our item envelope grows to contain an extra field, `q`.
+And last, all operations are augmented to use this new field:

 | operation | implementation base                                                                                   |
 |:---------:|:-----------------------------------------------------------------------------------------------------:|